nlxai/sdk/packages/website/src/content/03-06-touchpoint-DateInput.md

 You can import the DateInput component once the package has been installed or made available in your project.

-### Define the Modality in NLX

-The DateInput component is best triggered in a [User Choice Node](https://docs.studio.nlx.ai/1-build/intents/flows/nodes#user-choice) on NLX with a modality attached to trigger the DateInput component.
-The date selection should be sent back to NLX to fill the [slot in the User Choice Node](https://docs.studio.nlx.ai/1-build/intents/attach-slots) and **NOT** as a choice.
-This is different than the typical [CustomCard](/touchpoint-CustomCards) or [Button](/touchpoint-Buttons) components where the choice back to NLX it typically a 'choice'.

-In the examples below, the modality is named `DateInputExample` with a single string as the schema.

 ### Define onSumbit

 The Date Input Component expect a function passed via `onSubmit` that be called when the user finalizes their date selection.